 An Apple spokesperson was quoted as saying that the company has prioritized the health and well-being of customers and employees since the early days of the pandemic.

 Apple reopened all of its 270 retail stores in the US last year.
-It was on March 13, 2020, when Apple closed all of its retail stores outside of Greater China.
+On March 13, 2020, Apple closed all of its retail stores outside of Greater China.

 Apple had earlier delayed its return to the office until at least January 2022, as the US witnessed a surge in cases of the Delta variant of Covid-19.